CodeLuminary/CodeLuminary/README.md

 In 2024, during my masters in Biomedical engineering, I delved into machine learning/AI with application in the medical field.

+I am the founder of <a href="https://sightinn.com" style="text-decoration: underline;">SIGHT-INNOVATION LLC</a>: an electronics and software company

 <h2>😊 ENOUGH OF ME</h2>

 :brain: But the truth is I am a wonder, I am creative, I am smart

-🤝 <a href="mailto: ijonivictor@gmail.com">Reach out</a> lets work together to elevate your business and your projects
+🤝 <a href="mailto: ijonivictor@gmail.com" >Reach out</a> lets work together to elevate your business and your projects